marijnh/Eloquent-JavaScript/01_values.md

 represent text.
 They are written by enclosing their content in quotes.

 ```
-"Down on the sea"
+`Down on the sea`
-'Lie on the ocean'
+"Lie on the ocean"
-`Float on the ocean`
+'Float on the ocean'
 ```

 You can use single quotes, double quotes, or backticks to mark